jordelver/dotfiles/README.md

 Save the file, source it `<leader>sv` and run `:PlugInstall`

-un `:PlugStatus` to see what needs installing and what doesn't
+Run `:PlugStatus` to see what needs installing and what doesn't

 ### Updating a plugin